1 in custody after death of 2-month-old infant from Channahon

 A 2-month old girl from south suburban Channahon died Monday and police said they expect criminal charges to be filed in connection with her death.

+An autopsy for Kora Middono revealed she died from blunt force head injuries resulting from child abuse.

 Police said a man is already in custody for aggravated battery to the same child.
-Channahon police are expected to release more information Tuesday after the autopsy.
+Channahon police are expected to release more information later Tuesday,.

 The Illinois Department of Child and Family Services is investigating.